CHILD PROTECTION & SAFEGUARDING ADULTS AT RISK POLICY

-The Management Board and the Club Committee will receive an annual report from the designated person(s) to monitor both the volume and progress of cases where a concern has been raised to ensure that the theatre is meeting its duties in respect of safeguarding.
+The Management Board will receive an annual report from the designated person(s) to monitor both the volume and progress of cases where a concern has been raised to ensure that the theatre is meeting its duties in respect of safeguarding.

 Bromley Little Theatre

 April 2019 (with minor edits January 2021, to reflect the transfer of Playgoers’ Club into BLT Ltd)